DataliftHQ/datalift-helm/charts/datalift-agent/README.md

-# Datalift Helm Chart
+# Datalift Agent Helm Chart

-This repository contains the official Datalift Helm chart for installing and configuring Datalift on Kubernetes.
+This repository contains the official Datalift Agent Helm chart for installing and configuring Datalift on Kubernetes.

 ## Prerequisites